Matthias Politycki: Life

 Politycki grew up in Munich and began writing aged sixteen when he was disappointed in love.
 He achieved his school-leaving certificate (Abitur) in 1974 at the Maria-Theresia-Gymnasium.
 His military service was with 541 Infantry Battalion in Neuburg an der Donau in 1974/75.
 He completed a training exercise as a military reserve in 1977, but from then on he refused further active duty.
 He was officially recognized as a conscientious objector on 21 December 1977.

 From 1975 to 1987, he studied German literature, philosophy, theatre- and communication studies at the Universities of Munich and Vienna and graduated in 1981 with a Magister degree.
 In 1987, he completed his PhD with Walter Müller-Seidel in Munich.
 His dissertation on Nietzsche as a subtle interpreter of the influence of tradition and contemporary value-ideals was entitled Umwertung aller Werte?
 Deutsche Literatur im Urteil Nietzsches.

 Politycki taught for three semesters as a tenured assistant professor at the Munich Institut für Deutsche Philologie.
 His career as a freelance writer began in earnest in 1990, although he continued as a freelance editor for Munich Publishers C.H.
 Beck until 1999.
 He encouraged dialogue among writers, literary editors and critics as organizer of the annual "Untitled" conferences from 2000 to 2005 at Schloss Elmau in the Bavarian Alps.
 In 2011, he was curator of the Munich Literature Festival.
 Politycki is a member of the PEN Centre Germany and the Freie Akademie der Künste Hamburg in Hamburg.
-He lives in Hamburg and Munich.
+He lived in Hamburg and Munich.
+Since 2021 he lives in Vienna.